smwoll/va-eviction-stories/src/pages/index.md

     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-title: Stories from people facing eviction in Virginia
+title: Facing Eviction in Virginia
-description: Example of description text
+description: ""
 ---